bckr/Bruno/README.md

 Bruno
 =======

 Bruno lets you set up your own polling system for award shows like the Oscars.
 Authentication is handled via Twitter.
 Bruno uses the [Sinatra Framework](http://www.sinatrarb.com/) and [Postgres](http://www.postgresql.org/) as its database.
 For a live example take a look at [Oscar Picks](http://oscar-picks.com).
-This is my first Ruby project ✌️

 ## Example